ramojus/mellifluous.nvim/README.md

 ```

 ## Configuration
 Here is an example with the default config, change it as you like.
-Structure is inspired by [catppuccin](https://github.com/catppuccin/nvim) theme config.

-If you want to mix some styles, for example bold and italic, set style value to `'bold italic'`.
+To minimise clutter, you can pass only the relevant (changed) parts to setup function instead of the whole config.

 ```lua
 require 'meliora'.setup({
     dim_inactive = false,